There are so many fun things to do in Jupiter, Florida, an enchanting beachfront village that’s full of nostalgia.

 Built in 1860, the Jupiter lighthouse has been guiding sailors home for over a century while still shining bright today.
 Down below, visitors will find attractions in the museum highlighting indigenous history, Spanish exploration, and natural Jupiter.

 Visiting Jupiter Inlet Lighthouse is a must-see and it’s one of my favorite stops when I take a day trip from Fort Lauderdale.

 🌴 Looking for more nature?
 The 120 acres surrounding the Jupiter Inlet Lighthouse was designated in 2008 as an Outstanding Natural Area.
 Visitors can trek along the mangroves near the Loxahatchee River as it meets the open ocean.

-Catch a Ball Game at Roger Dean Chevrolet Stadium
+Roger Dean Chevrolet Stadium

 The MLB’s spring training season comes around once a year with baseball fans from all over the country flocking to the Sunshine State.

 Jupiter’s ballpark, Roger Dean Chevrolet Stadium, is home to the Miami Marlins and St Louis Cardinals during the spring season.
 Whether you’re a fan of the team or not, catching a game at Roger Dean Stadium is a perfect way to spend time on your spring break vacation!

 Be sure to check the schedule at The Ballpark of the Palm Beaches if you’re looking for more baseball.
 This park is just down the road and is equally as gorgeous and more centrally located in Palm Beach County.

 This one is for the truly adventurous but I HAD to include it on my list as it’s one of my favorite things to do in Jupiter, FL.
 The best part?
 Anyone can take the plunge!